JJJJJingL/movie_ratings/README.md

 # Predicting IMDB public rating from screenplays
-Author: Ivy Wang, Siyu Liang, Jingjing Lin
+Authors: Ivy Wang, Siyu Liang, Jingjing Lin
 ## Objective

 In this project, we are interested in examining the screenplay in films, and whether